alianza-clyne/FEND-website-optimization-project/README.md

 <link href="//fonts.googleapis.com/css?family=Open+Sans:400,700" rel="stylesheet">
 ```

-To use the Web Font Loader instead, either remove the code above or comment it out, and then add the following script tags at the end of the index.html file.
+To use the Web Font Loader instead, either remove the code above or comment it out and then add the following script tags towards the end of the index.html file.

 ```javascript
 <script async src="https://ajax.googleapis.com/ajax/libs/webfont/1.6.26/webfont.js"></script>